DurgeshChouksey/DurgeshChouksey/README.md

 - 👋 Hi, I’m @DurgeshChouksey
 - 👨‍🎓 I'm a Computer Science student
 - 👀 I’m interested in learning new technologies.
-- 🌱 I’m currently learning java and OpenGL.
+- 🌱 I’m currently learning Full stack web development.
-- 💞️ I’m looking to collaborate on projects using java.
+- 💞️ I’m looking to collaborate on projects using MERN.
 - 📫 you can reach me by mail durgesh65178@gmail.com.

 <!---